 Permanent brain damage and death could occur within four and six minutes of brain oxygen deprivation, respectively; however, such detrimental outcomes can be prevented by CPR.
 Thus, it is a vital step in emergency care for a baby who has an undamaged brain and has the potential to fully recover brain function once the critical need is overcome.
 CPR should be given by a trained person.

 CPR First Aid Training.
-Image Credit: Rawpixel.com / Shutterstock CPR in Infants
+Image Credit: Rawpixel.com / Shutterstock

 In case of babies, CPR should be given for 2 minutes initially, and then the emergency number should be called.